jtblin/master-cluster/README.md

 master-cluster is a utility to facilitate implementing node.js core [cluster](http://nodejs.org/api/cluster.html) module in any project.
 I created this module as I use the cluster module in pretty much all my projects and wanted to remove the boilerplate code.
-It implements node.js core [domain](http://nodejs.org/api/domain.html) module for correct exception handling.
 It also provides hot reloading of files on the worker in development mode so that workers are restarted when code is changed.

 ## Usage